jayalmaraz/jay-almaraz.github.io/docs/managers/uploading-content-with-resources.md

 ## Updating Resources

 Add or update content at any time by editing the resource.
-Too access the resource editor open the resource and click the `Edit` button at the top-right of the screen.
+To access the resource editor open the resource and click the `Edit` button at the top-right of the screen.

 You can change the name, category, text, and add or remove attachments.
 If you make a mistake and want to throw away your changes scroll down and hit `Cancel`.
 Otherwise hit `Save Changes` once you're happy with your edited resource.